 All new labs must be inspected prior to the start of work.
 BSL-2 labs are typically inspected annually thereafter and BSL-1 labs approximately every 3 years.

-Contact Xiaohong Chen, biological laboratory specialist of UHS, at email@example.com or (612) 626-5495 to schedule a biosafety inspection of your laboratory.
+Contact Xiaohong Chen, biological laboratory specialist of HSRM, at firstname.lastname@example.org or (612) 626-5495 to schedule a biosafety inspection of your laboratory.
 Scheduling a lab inspection before the review of your IBC application will help speed up the review process if you are a new PI or have a new lab space.

 Make sure that all the work locations listed within your SOPs, Biological Decontamination and Spill Clean-up Plan, and Biological Waste Disposal Plan match the work locations listed within Safety section 7)a)i of the application.
 Include a description of the work performed in each location within section 7)a)i.
 Include short statements describing the types of procedures performed (example: cell transfections).